 After completing Twin-set Diver and consolidating your skills, your options for diving will expand.

 - You can develop your decompression diving skills on an Accelerated Decompression Procedures (ADP) course.
-If you are a qualified Sports Diver this will enable you to extend your maximum dive depth to the maximum air or nitrox depth limit recommended by BSAC, currently 50m.

 - Progress to Sport Mixed Gas Diver (50m) after completing ADP and enjoy the benefits of reduced gas density and narcosis, which ensure greater comfort and enjoyment at these extended depths.